-There are many nonconventional ways people remember their pets.
+There are many nonconventional ways people remember their pets after their deaths.

-Some of these include having your pet’s ashes made into a record, putting ashes into a pillow you can hug, getting a tattoo, creating necklaces from their fur and many more.
+Some of these include having your pet’s ashes made into a record, putting ashes into a pillow you can hug, getting a tattoo and creating necklaces from their fur.

-“The tears shed on the journey to and from felt like Pip was giving me the OK,” Karen says.
+“The tears shed on the journey to and from felt like Pip was giving me the OK,” she adds.

 Coping With the Sudden Death of Your Pet

-Here, in her own words, are some of the things that helped her for the first few weeks:
+Here, in Clarissa’s own words, are some of the things that helped her for the first few weeks: